karthikraj-duraisamy/karthikraj-duraisamy.github.io/_posts/2016-11-24-android-app-shortcuts.md

 </shortcuts>
 {% endhighlight xml %}

-The above xml file contains the new root element called *shortcuts*, which will hold the list of shortcuts.
+The above XML file contains the new root element called *shortcuts*, which will hold the list of shortcuts.

-In the above xml file, notable items are
+In the above XML file, notable items are

 + <strong>android:shortcutId</strong> - An id to refer the shortcut.
 + <strong>android:shortcutShortLabel</strong> - Mandatory and 10 char recommended.